kevinpanxc/sprint.js/README.md

 # SprintJS

-Sprint is a simple JavaScript module that assists in developing websites for Ajax navigation.
-Sprint manipulates the browser history stack and keeps track of URL parameters to keep the back and forward buttons functional.
-A demo of a website built using Sprint can be found [here](https://github.com/kevinpanxc/sprintjs-rails-demo).
+Sprint is a simple JavaScript module that helps to build ajax-navigation-based websites (think super fast page browsing).
+On each page change, Sprint fetches HTML from the server via ajax and replaces the existing content on the page.
+CSS and JS files are not reloaded each time and site navigation is significantly faster.
+Sprint also keeps the back and forward buttons working by changing the browser history stack on each page navigation.

 ## Getting Started

 ### API

 Sprint provides a very simple API via the Sprint JavaScript object.
-The public functions of the object are:
+The public methods of the object are:

 * `addPage`
 * `addTransition`